6.2 - Compatibility of the approach with other frameworks

 0%

 This DR is not covered by the Bilan Carbone® method, and is not intended to be.
-Additional deepenings are therefore necessary.
+Additional deepening is therefore necessary.
 The method strongly recommends the use of ACT-S if there is a need to deepen the missing fields of this DR.

 85%

-The Bilan Carbone® method is a good foundation and partly covers DR SBM-3 on many aspects.
-If evolutions are planned, the method does not intend to cover 100% of the DPs.
+The Bilan Carbone® method is a good basis and partly covers DR SBM-3 on many aspects.
+While developments are planned, the method is not intended to cover 100% of the DPs.
 Further deepening is necessary.
 The method strongly recommends the use of ACT-S if there is a need to deepen the missing fields of this DR.

-Minor evolutions of the method are planned to improve certain considerations, notably on the link between climate strategy and the organisation’s overall strategy, or on adaptation targets.
+Minor developments of the method are planned to improve certain coverages, notably on the link between climate strategy and the organisation's overall strategy, or on adaptation targets.

 E1.IRO-1: Analysis of climate impacts, risks and opportunities